-The Windows 10 Anniversary update has improved aesthetics and added many features, but it also comes with specific errors and bugs, a common one being unexpected store exception error.
-Every time this error shows up, your computer will completely freeze and force you to restart it.
+The Windows 10 Anniversary update has improved aesthetics and added many features, but it also comes with specific errors and bugs, a common one being Windows ten unexpected store exception error.
+Every time this error appears, your computer will completely freeze and force you to restart it.

 Solve Unexpected Store Exception Error

 Unexpected Store Exception Error Causes

 To successfully solve a problem, it becomes essential to know the cause or probable causes of the problem.
 Hence we first look at some of the reasons for this Store Exception Error.
 As with any other dreaded BSOD errors, it could be Driver problems, Hardware Issues, and often due to third-party programs and software.

 Here are some characteristics of the ‘unexpected store exception error.